nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 mysql --version
 ```

-- Or, you can do it with ad-hoc command.
+- Or, you can do it with an ad-hoc command.

 ```bash
 ansible db_server -m shell -a "mysql --version"
 ```

-- Create another playbook name `web_config.yml` and configure web_server.
+- Create another playbook named `web_config.yml` and configure web_server.

 ```yml
 - name: web server configuration